lfit/releng-global-jjb/docs/jjb/lf-macros.rst

 Call pip install to install packages into a virtualenv located in /tmp/v/VENV

-.. note:: The first package listed in PIP_PACKAGES is used as the VENV name.
+.. note:: Uses the first package listed in PIP_PACKAGES as the VENV name.

 .. _lf-provide-maven-settings: